-- In Canada if you do not have a 20% down payment, the mortgage must be insured (against default) and approved by CMHC or Genworth - At this time neither of these companies will commit to a specific period of time after negative credit that they will grant a mortgage - Generally, we would suggest waiting for 1-2 years and in that time attempt to get a credit card or loan and rebuild your credit - Also save up as much money for a down payment as possible - Try for 5% or even better 10% down payment - The mortgage must also be approved by the lender - Most clients find it worth while getting their mortgage through a reputable mortgage broker - Many mortgage brokers work with multiple lenders which means they are able to shop around to find you the best rate and terms - These brokers do not charge you anything for the application or to get you the mortgage, but get their commission from the mortgage company that approves your mortgage - A good broker will sit down with you, determine your chances of getting a mortgage and guide you through this process and the steps you need to take to move forward and increase your chances of getting a mortgage at a fair rate - The mortgage stress test which took effect on Jan 1, 2018 may affect the value of the mortage you are approved for.
-More information about the stress test can be found at the Government of Canada website.
+- In Canada, if you do not have a 20% down payment, the mortgage must be insured (against default) and approved by CMHC or Genworth - At this time, neither of these companies will commit to a specific period of time after negative credit that they will grant a mortgage - Generally, we would suggest waiting for 1-2 years after completing the OPD program and, in that time, attempt to get a credit card or loan and rebuild your credit - Save up as much money for a down payment as possible.
+The minimum requirement is 5%. - The mortgage must also be approved by the lender - Some find it worthwhile going through a reputable mortgage broker because they work with multiple lenders, meaning they are able to shop around to find you the best rate and terms - These brokers do not charge you anything for the application or to get you the mortgage, but get their commission from the mortgage company that approves your mortgage - A good broker will sit down with you, determine your chances of getting a mortgage and guide you through this process and the steps you need to take to move forward and increase your chances of getting a mortgage at a fair rate - The mortgage stress test, which took effect on January 1st, 2018, may affect the value of the mortgage you are approved for

-M. Assumed Mortgages
+L. Assumed Mortgages